What is the Institute of Masters of Wine? What does it do?

 Where is the IMW based?
 Why is it in England?

 The IMW’s HQ is in London, although it runs its study programme and events worldwide.
 London has historically been one of the world’s principal wine trading centres and was, therefore, a natural place for the IMW to start up and flourish.
-Today, its membership and activities are truly international.
+Today, its membership and activities are international.
 Learn more

 When and how did the IMW start?